oobabooga/text-generation-webui/README.md

 * [\*-Erebus](https://huggingface.co/models?search=erebus)
 * [Pygmalion](https://huggingface.co/models?search=pygmalion)

-The files that you need to download are the json, txt, and pytorch\*.bin files.
-The remaining files are not necessary.

-For your convenience, you can automatically download a model from HF using the script `download-model.py`.
+You can automatically download a model from HF using the script `download-model.py`.
 Its usage is very simple:

     python download-model.py organization/model

 For instance:

     python download-model.py facebook/opt-1.3b

+If you want to download a model manually, note that all you need are the json, txt, and pytorch\*.bin files.
+The remaining files are not necessary.

 #### GPT-4chan